Members get our updates on rescue alerts, league events, special offers and more.

-Traveling with Your Pet – Tips from the Animal League
+Traveling with Your Pet – Tips from Animal League America

 On a typical warm sunny day, you may find yourself driving your car with the windows down while your dog is peering out the window – wind blowing in his face.
 This may appear to be harmless however, it is not safe practice.